pushkarchougule/pushkarchougule/README.md

 <h2 align="center"> Hi there 👋 <br> My name is Pushkar </h2>

-<p align="justify"> I am an IT professional with over 15 years of experience in Application development and maintenance, starting as junior engineer, transitioning into senior engineer roles and taking on responsibilities as technical lead and project lead roles in the process.
+<p align="justify"> I am an IT professional with over 15 years of experience in Application development and maintenance.
+Started my journey as a junior engineer, transitioning into senior engineer roles and taking on responsibilities as technical lead and project lead roles in the process.
 In the Project lead / Technical lead roles, I have been responsible for designing E2E solutions, overseeing the work for the team of developers at various stages in the career, guiding the team members and responsible for their performance evaluation.
 I have worked in <b>Finance</b> and <b>Healthcare</b> domains with the best in class organizations.
 Finance domain experience spans across Merchant payments, acquisitions, credit cards and platform improvements.
 Healthcare domain experience includes Claims payments, fraud detection, financial recoveries and Healthcare Providers (Hospitals / Physicians) demographic maintenance systems.

-I am also an aspiring Data Scientist - completed my Master of Science in Data Science degree at the Bellevue University in March'2022.
+I am also an aspiring Data Scientist - completed my Master of Science in Data Science degree in March'2022.
 I believe every day brings new learning opportunities to us and we need to keep an open eye on what might present itself to us.
 Continued Learning is the way that can help us improve and can eventually lead us towards excellence.
 And that's the way I look forward to every day in the life.

 I have completed DevOps Foundation certification.
 As a part of Enterprise DevOps initiative, I am currently leading DevOps progression efforts for my current team in terms of establishing fully automated test and deployments CI/CD pipelines.
 This effort will help deliver the quality products to the market with an improved pace.
 I am also involved in team building / colleague engagements activities for the current working group, to help organize virtual events.